I recently stumbled upon a brilliant ‘7 rules of life’ quote that left a lasting impact on me, and it has been on my mind ever since.

 Stop thinking that the grass is greener on the other side of the fence.
 You have your own unique path just like every other single human being out there.

-Just because someone else’s house is bigger than yours, it doesn’t mean the people who live in it are happier than you.
+Just because someone else’s house is bigger than yours doesn’t mean the people who live in it are happier than you.
 Also, it doesn’t mean that you should feel less worthy.

-Just because someone has a perfect life on social media, it doesn’t mean they don’t have problems with their physical or mental health or other struggles in the real world.
+Just because someone has the perfect life on social media doesn’t mean they don’t have problems with their physical or mental health or other struggles in the real world.

 In order to overcome the grass is greener syndrome, you need to stop comparing and start working.